We can help you! . . . |

 - 5,315,965: Aquatic fur-bearing mammal and bird vivarium

-- 5,523,217: Fingerprinting bacterial strains using repetitive DNA
+- 5,523,217: Fingerprinting bacterial strains using repetitive DNA sequence amplification

-- 5,578,458: Mutation detection by competitive oligonucleotide
+- 5,578,458: Mutation detection by competitive oligonucleotide priming

-- 5,582,989: Multiplex genomic DNA amplification for deletion
+- 5,582,989: Multiplex genomic DNA amplification for deletion detection

 - 5,658,961: Microbiological fire-fighting formulation